NLnetLabs/rpki-doc/source/krill/get-started.rst

 with the parent.
 There is no need for these names to be the same.

-ROAs
-""""

-At this point you probably want to manage some ROAs!

-Krill lets users configure Route Authorizations, i.e. the intent to authorise a Prefix you hold, up to a maximum length to be announced by an ASN.
-Krill will make sure that the actual ROA objects are created.
-Krill will also refuse to accept authorizations for prefixes you don't hold.

-Update ROAs
-"""""""""""
+Managing Route Origin Authorizations (ROAs)
+"""""""""""""""""""""""""""""""""""""""""""

+Krill lets users create Route Origin Authorizations (ROAs), the signed objects that state which Autonomous System (AS) is authorized to originate one of your prefixes, along with the maximum prefix length it may have.

 You can update ROAs through the command line by submitting a plain text file with the following format: